Certificate requirements and recommendations

 • Proper Format: Certificates must be in X509 ASCII Base64 format.

-• Let’s encrypt certificates will not be accepted as they are issued only for 3 months, and frequent rotations add extra load to your and our DevOps teams and increase the API failure rate—the chance to forget to rotate a certificate is four times greater.
+• Let’s encrypt and CloudFlare certificates will not be accepted as they are issued only for 3 months, and frequent rotations add extra load to your and our DevOps teams and increase the API failure rate—the chance to forget to rotate a certificate is four times greater.

 • Not shared: We strongly recommend not using the same certificate for Prod and Stage.
 However, please refer to your Company’s security policies.
 Separation is not a mandatory requirement by ConnectPay.